sanjayuconn/Portfolio_Projects/README.md

 Below are some of the personal projects that I found interesting to work on:

 ## 1. Netflix-movie-recommendation
-Objectives:
+Problem Statement:

     1. Predict the rating that a user would give to a movie that he has not yet rated.
     2. Minimize the difference between predicted and actual rating (RMSE and MAPE)

+Constraints:

-Constraints: Model should have some form of interpretability.
+    Model should have some form of interpretability.

 [ProjectLink](https://github.com/sanjayuconn/Netflix-movie-recommendation)